 We all have a story to tell.
 Our stories define us even more so than our biographies, which are factual.
-However, our stories sometimes mingle between actual and what we choose to remember.
+However, our stories sometimes mingle between factual and what we choose to remember.

-It is how we remember and retell our stories that shapes our personality and impacts our relationships.
+It is how we remember and retell our stories that shape our personality and impact our relationships.
 What determines our destiny is oftentimes the way we fashion our stories.
 While it is always best to err on the side of truth, sometimes we are driven to reshape unhappy experiences.
-To find a smidgeon of the positive in such experiences as trauma from childhood, the pain of infidelity, the sadness of loss – can be life preserving.
+Even finding the lightest positive side in in such experiences as trauma from childhood, the pain of infidelity, or the sadness of loss – can be life preserving.

-And keep in mind that even what appears to be the perfect life hits bumps in the road that may need a bit of reflection.
+And keep in mind that what appears to be the perfect life will hit a bump in the road and may need a bit of reflection.

 Stop the blame, change the attitude

 John Sanford, in his book “Healing and Wholeness,” essentially says: “Our life must have a story in order for us to be whole.
 This means we must come up against something; otherwise a story cannot take place.”

 We cannot change our past.
 But if we stop blaming mothers, fathers, sisters, brothers, ex-spouses or former lovers -- or our heritage -- we can redesign our future.
 Fear and anger keep us entrapped and, therefore, deprives us of the good life.

 Recently I came across a book by Maggie Scarf , a former Yale colleague: Intimate Worlds: How Families Thrive and Why They Fail - Amazon.
 She captures the reality of families in a way that makes us squirm.
 Families can be a judgmental group.
 She tells us: